What Is Churg-Strauss Syndrome?

 Vasculitic: Inflammation narrows your blood vessels.
 That means less blood reaches your body.
 Watch for signs like:

-- Weakness, fatigue, or general bad feeling
+- Weakness, fatigue, or a general bad feeling

 - Weight loss without trying